DE

 Estonia – A Digital State Model

-Known for being one of the most advanced countries in the field of digitization in Europe, Estonia’s digital state infrastructure has appeared as a model for European countries, eager to follow its example, with digital transformation counting now amongst EU key priorities.
+Known for being one of the most advanced countries in the field of digitization in Europe, Estonia’s digital state infrastructure has appeared as a model for European countries, eager to follow its example, with digital transformation counting now among EU key priorities.
 The country bet in the end of the 1990s on the development of a fully digitalized society.
 It sought to create a paperless administrative system that would enable citizens to access government services with only a few clicks, thus resulting in a considerable time saving and growing efficiency of the state administration.

 This bet proved to be fruitful with 99% of the country’s administrative services being digitalized – stretching from healthcare, finances, police or notary services to the so–called most challenging moments of an individual life, such as weddings, birth registrations or funeral services.
 Additionally, the creation in 2014 of Estonia’s e-residency program constituted another layout of the country’s digital transformation.
 Anyone wishing to open a company in Estonia without ever physically entering the country was now able do so and was granted a digital identity allowing the access to all state digital services – the same way as Estonian citizens.
 Such an innovation has provoked a major international success, with countries such as Lithuania deciding to launch their own e-government” and e- residency” programs thereafter.